Half of US offers legal sports betting as NFL season begins - WHIZ News

 There are those who bet much more than that.
 Earlier this year, a study by the National Council on Problem Gambling found an increase in “problematic” gambling, particularly among young online sports bettors.

-“This spike in problems related to gambling reflects both the impacts of the COVID-19 pandemic and the effects of the massive increases in sports betting and online gambling availability in more than half the country, accessibility through mobile devices and widespread advertising,” said Keith White, the group’s president.
+“This spike in problems related to gambling reflects both the impacts of the COVID-19 pandemic and the effects of the massive increases in sports betting and online gambling availability in more than half the country, accessibility through mobile devices and widespread advertising,” said Keith Whyte, the group’s executive director.

 Follow Wayne Parry at http://twitter.com/WayneParryAC

-Note: This story has been updated to correct the spelling of Keith Whyte’s name and to show he is the group’s executive director, not president.